Last updated: October 12, 2018

 - US History Era 8 Standard 3A: The student understands the international background of World War II.

 Curriculum Standards for Social Studies from the National Council for the Social Studies

 - Remembering: Recalling or recognizing information ideas, and principles.
 Understanding: Understand the main idea of material heard, viewed, or read.
 Interpret or summarize the ideas in own words.
 Applying: Apply an abstract idea in a concrete situation to solve a problem or relate it to a prior experience.
 Analyzing: Break down a concept or idea into parts and show the relationships among the parts.
 Creating: Bring together parts (elements, compounds) of knowledge to form a whole and build relationships for NEW situations.
 Evaluating: Make informed judgements about the value of ideas or materials.
 Use standards and criteria to support opinions and views.

-Time Period: Late 19th century
+Time Period: 20th century American history

 Getting Started Prompt